Destrehan Plantation: Stephen Henderson (1773–1838)

-Ownership changed again after Jean-Noël Destréhan's death in 1823.
-Two years later, his son-in-law Stephen Henderson bought the plantation from the estate.
+Ownership changed again after Destréhan's death when his son-in-law Stephen Henderson bought the plantation from the estate in 1855.
 Henderson was an immigrant from Scotland, who had arrived in the United States penniless but became an extremely wealthy entrepreneur.
 In 1816, he had married Marie Eléonore "Zelia" Destréhan, who was 16 years old at the time of her marriage; Henderson was 42.
 Destrehan Plantation was Zelia's childhood home.
 Zelia died in 1830, childless; and a grief-stricken Henderson died eight years later.

 Henderson's will was quite controversial in its time, as it stipulated that all his slaves be freed; and for those that desired, they would be given transport to Liberia.
 For those who stayed, a factory was to be set up for the freed slaves to manufacture shoes and clothes, and 25 years after his death a city was to be laid out on the grounds of the plantation and named Dunblane.
 The family contested the will; and after 12 years in litigation and an appeal to the Louisiana Supreme Court, the will was set aside based on a legal technicality.

 Pierre Adolphe Rost (1797–1868)

 Pierre Adolphe Rost, a justice of the Louisiana Supreme Court from 1845 to 1853, purchased the plantation from the Henderson estate in 1839.
-He and his wife, Louise Odile Destréhan, another daughter of Jean-Noël Destréhan, began to remodel the house in the then-popular Greek Revival style.
+He and his wife, Louise Odile Destréhan, another daughter of Jean-Noël Destréhan, remodeled the house in Greek Revival style.
 Doors and windows were trimmed in Greek Revival details, the wood columns of the façade were encased in plastered brick, and the rear gallery was enclosed to create an entrance foyer.
-Also, removed from the rear gallery, winding staircases were re-installed in the center hall; and on the exterior, the stucco was scored to resemble stone.
+The winding staircases were removed from the rear gallery and re-installed in the center hall.
+The exterior stucco was scored to resemble stone.

 Upon the advent of the American Civil War, Rost offered his services to the Confederate States of America and was assigned as the C.S.A.'s diplomatic representative in Spain, where he stayed with his family for most of the war.
 After the Civil War ended in 1865, the plantation was seized by the Freedmen's Bureau, and the Rost Home Colony was established.
 The plan was for the freedmen to have access to medical and educational aid, in addition to working for wages or for a portion of the harvested crops.
 The Rost Home Colony was the most successful of those created in Louisiana and provided a profit to the Bureau.

-Also in 1865, Pierre Rost returned from Europe, with a pardon from President Andrew Johnson, and demanded his property back.
-The Colony existed for an additional year, paying Rost rent, with the last colonist departing in December 1866.

-Pierre Rost died in 1868 and his wife and son, Emile Rost, continued to live at Destrehan Plantation.
-Emile Rost sold the plantation in 1910, to the Destrehan Planting and Manufacturing Company, ending family ownership of the estate after 123 years.
+Rost returned from Europe in 1965, with a pardon from President Andrew Johnson, and demanded his property back.
+The Rost Home Colony existed for an additional year, paying Rost rent, with the last colonist departing in December 1866.
+Rost died in 1868, and his wife and son, Emile Rost, continued to live at Destrehan Plantation.
+Emile Rost sold the plantation in 1910 to the Destrehan Planting and Manufacturing Company, ending family ownership of the estate after 123 years.